HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_v2_authoring/limitations.md

 ## Localization

-- The Search user interface currently only supports the English localization.
+- The UI is only in English.
 Translation will be added later.

 ## Accessibility